n0ss/spacemacs-gnome-icons/README.md

 # spacemacs-gnome-icons
 Useful PNGs/SVG icons to blend spacemacs into Gnome.
-Tested and using in Gnome 3.36.0
+Tested and used in Gnome 3.36.0

 # Installation in Gnome